e-brent/Mercury-Mobile-App/README.md

 **Visible Screen Components**
 When a user arrives on the screen, there is a single seachable dropdown menu, which a user uses to select the film stock they would like to find the reciprocity time for.
 There is also a text entry box which allows a user to enter a numeric value for the time they would like to caluclate the reciprocity on.
 When the user presses 'Done' on the keyboard when they enter a time, the `calculateReciprocity()` function will execute (see section below for details about this function).

 Once a user presses 'Done', results will be displayed.
-The reciprocity time will be displayed, along with a countdown timer with a button to start it.
-When a user starts the timer,
+The reciprocity time will be displayed, along with a countdown timer and a button to start it.
+When the timer runs out, the screen will turn red and a sound will play (a user's ringer must be turn on or they must be using headphones).

+**Functions**
+* `calculateReciprocity()` -- This function takes two arguments, for the film type and the time input by the users.

 *This section of the README is still in progress, thank you for your patience*